SkylineCommunications/dataminer-docs/develop/codingguidelines/General/Names.md

 ## Elements

-element names

-- Names of DataMiner elements must be unique and the following restrictions apply when an element is created by a protocol QAction or as a DVE:
+Names of DataMiner elements must be unique, and the following restrictions apply when an element is created by a protocol QAction or as a DVE:

 - No leading and/or trailing spaces.
 - No empty names.
 - Disallowed characters: \\ ; / : \* ? " \< > \| ; °
 - No duplicate names: an element must be unique in the DMS.